woleet/woleet-cli/README.md

 When filling --s3AccessKeyID, --s3SecretAccessKey, --s3Bucket and --s3Endpoint you will not have to specify --directory.

-In that configuration, woleet-cli will anchor/sign all files in the inputed bucket (regex still works), that process can be long because files will be downloaded to calculate their hashes.
+In that configuration, woleet-cli will anchor/sign all files in the input bucket (regex still works), that process can be long because files will be downloaded to calculate their hashes.
 Receipts and pending files will be stored along original files in the S3 bucket.

 When using an S3-like directory, we advise to not use the --strict parameter as it will download all files at each run.